<subject "IRPWUG Announces Project "What you see is what you think"" />

 from the hard-disk.
 This project will, hopefully, prevent a lot of that

-constant frustration”.
-WYSIWYT will span a large number of sub-projects that
+constant frustration."
+WYSIWYT will span a large number of sub-projects that will one-by-one

-will one-by-one advance its noble goal.
-Here is a partial list of projects
+advance its noble purpose.
+Here is a partial list of projects underway:

 the operating system's windows will look more appropriate to their context.

-Their borders are planned to be visualised as if they were drawn by pencil
+Their borders are planned to be visualized as if they were drawn by pencil

 while using a 4 cm long ruler.
 Like real-life windows, they will become

 is now available for installation.
-This font looks much like <i>Times New
+This font looks much like "Times New

 lowercase and capital 'O's were added a small beard and a hat, the lowercase